wp-plugins/the-welcomizer/readme.txt

 = 1.2.3 =

 * Added 2 New `Easy Pick List` under `Personalized Options`.
-* Some minor, and major layout adjustements.
+* Some minor, and major layout adjustments.
 * Auto-size textarea(in height).

 = 1.2.2 =